Timothyvwees/Container_ostream/README.md

 containers std::array, std::vector and std::deque will be printed as follows [ 1, 2 ,3 ,4 ] seperated by a comma

-containers std::list and std::forward_list will be printed as follows [ 1 2 3 4 ] not seperated by a comma because these containers do not have a size or element access function and are printed by using a ranged based for loop.
+containers std::list and std::forward_list will be printed as follows [ 1 2 3 4 ] not seperated by a comma because these containers do not have a size() function or element access function and are printed by using a ranged based for loop.
 This makes it possible to differentiate them.

 containers std::stack, std::queue and std::priority_queue will print as follows [ 1 2 3 4 ] these containers will print where the first element of the print is the first element that will be returned by top() or front() so std::stack will return the reverse [ 4 3 2 1 ] because it is last in first out.